WunmiBeks/Reactivation-Journey/Email Assets/Email Personalization.md

 ### Email 1:
 Subject Line: We’ve been missing you — here’s 50% off your plan!
-Preheader: Reactivate your line and grab your half-price offer today 💥

 Body:

 Hey `%%=v(@firstName)=%%`,

 We noticed your line `%%=v(@phoneNo)=%%` has been a bit quiet lately.
 So, we thought we’d give you two exciting ways to get back online — at a discount! 🎉